 201 Survey of World Literature I

 The literature of Western civilization, excluding Britain and America, with an emphasis on earlier works.
-Prereg: Eng 102.
+Prereq: Completion of Eng 102 with a grade of "C" or higher.
 (Fall)

 202 Survey of World Literature II